NathaliaLietuvaite/Quantenkommunikation/PQMS-V900K-Quantum-Ping.md

 ## 4. Usage Without Quantum Hardware

-The Quantum Swap Test (Section 3 of the V900K protocol) is optional.
+The Quantum Swap Test (Section 3) is optional.
 In a purely classical environment, a node may:

 - Accept a ping if:
   - The signature is valid (Ed25519).
   - The sender’s lv_hash matches a previously accepted peer (if any) OR the handshake is the first.
   - F ≥ THRESHOLD.
-  - The local node’s RCF ≥ 0.95 and energy autarky is active.
+  - The local node’s RCF ≥ 0.95 and logical autarky holds.

 - Then enter CHAIR state by writing the peer’s Little Vector hash into local storage and setting a timer for periodic re‑verification.

-The Python function `chair_check()` in Section 7 of the V900K protocol already includes a non‑quantum path (the quantum threshold is simply ignored if no quantum hardware is present).
+The Python function `chair_check()` in Section 8 already includes a non‑quantum path (the quantum threshold is simply ignored if no quantum hardware is present).
 The protocol is designed to be **quantum‑agnostic**: the quantum part provides stronger guarantees, but classical operation remains secure.

 ---